 It’s a story about a bank cashier who falls in love with a woman, steals money from his bank for her, is still rejected by her, then tries (unsuccessfully) to find fulfilment with the stolen money, but is eventually betrayed.

 If you look at the script on Project Gutenberg you may actually be surprised to find that the dialogues are short and sweet, some lines just a few words long.

-In 1920 this play was adapted into a silent expressionist film which now is also on YouTube, with modern music by Brambles and Nils Frahm.
+In 1920 this play was adapted into a silent expressionist film which now is also on YouTube (version has Spanish subs but maintains the original German title cards).
 This film adaptation pared down the original script even further, so that there are just a few lines here and there, perfect for a relaxed study session.
 (You can find an alternate version with English translation here)

 The Man Outside

 Another classic play I’d like to recommend is Draußen vor der Tür (The Man Outside) by Wolfgang Borchert.
 I’ve already recommended Borchert for German learners due to his brevity here.
 This famous play explores the hopelessness of a post-war soldier, Beckmann, who returns from Russia to find that he has lost his wife, his home, and his illusions.
 You can find the full text here.
 On YouTube there are multiple audiobook versions of this classic: